flriancu/fortran_demo/SETUP.md

 -   Open a `wsl` terminal and simply run the `code` command.

 ## Windows 10 and later, native

+This method uses the `ifx` Fortran compiler, maintained by Intel; and the MSVC C compiler, maintained by Microsoft.

 ### Installing the tools